samarabbas/temporal-documentation-legacy/docs/07_goclient/04_execute_activity.md

 ## Activity timeouts

 There can be various kinds of timeouts associated with an activity.
-Cadence guarantees that activities are executed *at most once*, so an activity either succeeds or fails with one of the following timeouts:
+Temporal guarantees that activities are executed *at most once*, so an activity either succeeds or fails with one of the following timeouts:

 Timeout | Description